 The house has historical significance as the home of a prominent Imlay City merchant and civic official, Mr. Hiram C. Wells.
 Mr. Wells served in the Civil War and was captured outside Macon, Georgia in 1864 and held prisoner for nearly a year at the notorious prison at Andersonville.
 He came to Imlay City in 1871 and established a flourishing furniture dealership, which included coffins.

 The house is also known as the Braidwood House.
 When Dr. Charles Braidwood lived here there was a separate building that sat on the northeast side of this house and served as the doctor’s office.
-A pathway connected it and the doctor saw patients in this out building.
+A pathway connected it and the doctor saw patients in this outbuilding.
 The building was later moved to Dryden.

 Dr. Braidwood died in 1934 and some time after that Mrs. Braidwood split the house into two living spaces, with the renters entering their quarters on the north side of the house.
 When inside the house one can look back and find that the pattern of the front doors makes a cross.
-It’s not sure if this is by design or by accident, but is a curious feature of the house.
+It’s unclear if this is by design or by accident, but it is a curious feature of the house.

 The carriage house in back originally consisted of a structure that encompassed the two bays closest to the alley.
 It is said that Dr. Braidwood did keep a cow in the carriage house for a while.